dsidavis/DSIWeb/content/collaboration.md

   plants.
 The DSI is helping the Maloof lab to develop a database and workflow pipeline to increase data transparency, accessibility and discovery for enhanced analytical pursuits.

-* __[Dr. Christine Kreuder Johnson](http://www.vetmed.ucdavis.edu/faculty/results.cfm?fid=17867)__ (EpiCenter for Disease Dynamics, One Health Institute):
-  How can we predict and preempt outbreaks of zoonotic diseases, which pass from animals to humans?
-The DSI is helping to extract data on emerging zoonotic viruses, host ranges, outbreaks and emergence mechanisms to build a database and develop models to assess the drivers of zoonotic emergences.

 * __[Dr. Claudia Sánchez-Gutiérrez](https://spanish.ucdavis.edu/en/people/profile/2585)__ (Department of Spanish and Portuguese):
   What specific vsual and auditory input do learners receive when learning a new language, and how does it relate to language acquisition?
 The DSI is